-The Group has two Chairs: Dr Hywel Francis MP, who has chaired the Group since 2010 and Lord Clark of Windermere, who was elected as Co-Chair in summer 2014.
+The Group currently has two Chairs: Dr Hywel Francis MP (left), who has chaired the Group since 2010 and Lord Clark of Windermere (below right), who was elected as Co-Chair in summer 2014.

 All-Party Groups (APGs) are informal cross-party groups that have no official status within Parliament.
 They are essentially run by and for Members of the Commons and Lords, although many groups involve individuals and organisations from outside Parliament in their administration and activities.